farhanpatel/FPActivityView/README.md

 ## About
 ============

 A low profile activity indicator.
 Works great in tableviews.
+Customize the image to get a color you perfer.

 ## How to use
 ============